Coletivo Penitente - There is something about yellow flowers p2p

 How to dance a loss?
 How to hear an absence?
 How to keep moving in grief?

-Developed by Colombian artists Natalia Vasco and Marino Ariza, A Flower for You has been shaped by a multicultural and interdisciplinary team: three dancers from Italy and Germany, Aurora Pollini, Eleonora Poles and Milla Matthews.
+Developed by Colombian artists Natalia Vasco and Marino Ariza, There is something about yellow flowers has been shaped by a multicultural and interdisciplinary team: three dancers from Italy and Germany, Aurora Pollini, Eleonora Poles and Milla Matthews.
 With assistance from Jana Paim and sound by Max Weituschat.

 Collaboration is at the core of this conceptual methodology, allowing the piece to evolve organically through collective research, discussions, and shared experiences.